 - Breathing problems: An object blocking an airway may cause difficulty breathing.

-A diagnosis of a foreign object in the body is made through talking with the patient or a family member and getting a history to determine what object was inserted and where.
+A doctor diagnoses a foreign object in the body by talking with the individual or a family member and getting a history to determine what object was inserted and where.
 A physical exam will also be performed.
 In some instances, the doctor may be able to see the object.
 An X-ray can also be used to determine where a foreign object is in the body.

-The treatment for a foreign body involves removing the object.
+The treatment for an item in the body usually involves removing the object.
 The ease or difficulty of this process depends on where in the body the object is.
-If the object cannot be removed at home and medical attention is needed, treatment may include:
+If the object cannot be removed at home and medical attention is needed, treatment may include the following:

-- A suction machine can be used to pull the object out of the nose or ear.
+- A suction machine can pull the object out of the nose or ear.

-- An esophagoscopy can be used in cases where an object is lodged in the airway.
+- A bronchoscope can be used in cases where an object is lodged in the airway.
 This involves inserting a small scope in order to view and remove the object.

 - Retractors may also be used to remove an object.